Member-only story

 Lisa Neff, Higher-Powered Life Coaching

-I help differently abled/chronically ill people, as well as adult kids/grandkids of alcoholics, leverage their recovery to create the life they truly want!
+I help adult kids/grandkids of alcoholics leverage their recovery to create the life they truly want!